Gertrude Tompkins Silver: Disappearance and search

 She departed from Mines Field (Los Angeles International Airport) for Palm Springs, on October 26, 1944, flying a North American P-51D Mustang destined for New Jersey.
 She never arrived at Palm Springs and due to reporting errors a search was not started until three days later.
 Despite an extensive ground and water search, no trace of Silver or the aircraft were found.

 Follow up and aftermath

+According to historian Pat Macha, the plane probably crashed near Dockweiler State Beach, just a few miles from Mines Field.
 In January 2010, search efforts to locate the possible crash site in Santa Monica Bay were unsuccessful.

-Also, a TV show known as Expedition Unknown, Season 6, Episode 8, "America's Lost WWII Hero", aired on the Discovery Channel on May 22, 2019.
+The television show Expedition Unknown, Season 6, Episode 8, "America's Lost WWII Hero", aired on the Discovery Channel on May 22, 2019.
 In this episode they searched for Gertrude "Tommy" Tompkins' crash site.
 Areas searched included the San Jacinto Mountains east of Los Angeles.
 They also searched the departure corridor off of runway 25 out over the nearby ocean.
 These searches were unsuccessful.